nbaronti/Homework_1/README.md

 ![alt text](https://logos-download.com/wp-content/uploads/2020/06/Square_Logo.png)

-# Square Case Study
+# Square Inc. Case Study

-This repository contains....
+This repository contains a case study for Square Inc. ("Square"), a financial services and digital payments company.
+In recent years, Square has established itself as a dominant player in the rapidly evolving FinTech space.
+Square offers products and services across various FinTech domains, with significant marketshare in the following domains:

-1. XXX
+1. Payments & Billing
-2. XXX
+2. Enterprise Solutions
-3. XXX
+3. Online Personal Finance, Banking, & Depositing
-4. XXX
+4. Blockchain & Crytocurrencies
-5. XXX

 ## Table of Contents